Understand container communicationEstimated reading time: 6 minutes

 DOCKER filter chain.

-Docker will not delete or modify any pre-existing rules from the
+Docker will flush any pre-existing rules from the

 Docker’s forward rules permit all external source IPs by default.
 To allow only